Esri/vitruvio/doc/usage.md

 **Rule Package:** The rule package to be used.
 For more information on how to export rule packages from CityEngine and importing them into UE4 see [Rule Packages](#Rule-Packages).

-**Random Seed**: The random seed to be used for generation.
+**Random Seed:** The random seed to be used for generation.
 See also [CityEngine Help](https://doc.arcgis.com/en/cityengine/2019.1/help/help-working-with-rules.htm#GUID-FD7F11D4-778E-4485-901B-E11DDD2099F2).

 **Generate Automatically:** Whether to generate automatically after changes to relevant properties such as the initial shape, rule package or attributes.